rhagarty/techxchange-shared-cache-lab/README.md

 	So the server started in roughly 1.15 seconds.

 	You can start the server a few more times, capturing the output to different log files so that you can get the start time for several runs, just to see the variation you experience.
-We aren't going to do a rigourous statistical analysis for this workshop but that would obviously be important if you were going to start measuring server start time for your production workloads.
+We aren't going to do a rigourous statistical analysis for this lab but that would obviously be important if you were going to start measuring server start time for your production workloads.

 	You can also run with more cores just to see how the start time changes.
 For example: